-Tareya Eason (Administrative Associate) has been a STooPS volunteer since its beginning and is excited to have more of an impact on STooPS' success.
+Tareya Eason (Producing Assistant) has been a STooPS volunteer since its beginning and is excited to have more of an impact on STooPS' success.

 A recent graduate of Georgia State University in Exercise Science, Tareya has worked for the US National Guard giving fitness workshops to youths as well as private fitness and nutritional consulting.
 Tareya also works through Primerica as a licensed insurance and investment representative.
 She strives to educate the community on two major aspects of life that influence everything else: fitness and finances.